 Let’s get introduced to our dataset first.
 It shows five machines’ daily produced products.

-To make a Pareto Chart, we’ll have to make a Pivot Table from a data range first.
+To make a Pareto Chart in Excel, we’ll have to make a Pivot Table from a data range first.

 - Select any data from the dataset.